How to set up Next.js app router analytics, feature flags, and more

 Next.js app

-To start, we need another page to navigate to.
+Next, we'll add a couple pages to the app.
 In the app folder, create a new folder named about and create a page.js file inside with a basic component.

 JavaScript